sheki/talks/gophercon_2015_notes.md

 #parse issues
 Our biggest issue at Parse was one big app could impact our performance.
 This was because we used Unicorn - a process based ruby HTTP server.

 Unicorn had a fixed number of workers on each api server.
 Under traffic spikes we would quickly run out of workers.
-This would cause outages.
+It would happen too quickly for Auto Scaling groups to react.

 Our ruby deploy process was slow - it took around 25 minutes to deploy.
 This meant changes or urgent fixes could still not be deployed quickly.